Plateau–Rayleigh instability: Water dripping from a faucet/tap

 A special case of this is the formation of small droplets when water is dripping from a faucet/tap.
 When a segment of water begins to separate from the faucet, a neck is formed and then stretched.
 If the diameter of the faucet is big enough, the neck does not get sucked back in, and it undergoes a Plateau–Rayleigh instability and collapses into a small droplet.

 Urination

 Another everyday example of Plateau–Rayleigh instability occurs in urination, particularly standing male urination.
 The stream of urine experiences instability after about 15 cm (6 inches), breaking into droplets, which causes significant splash-back on impacting a surface.
-By contrast, if the stream contacts a surface while still in a stable state – such as by urinating directly against a urinal or wall – splash-back is almost completely eliminated.
+By contrast, if the stream contacts a surface while still in a stable state – such as by urinating directly against a urinal or wall – splash-back is almost eliminated.